-The update also warned that scammers will often apply pressure on consumers to invest in a time-limited offer, for example offering a bonus or discount available before a set date.
-They may also promise tempting returns that sound too good to be true, for example offer much better interest rates than those offered elsewhere.
+The update also warned that scammers will often apply pressure on consumers to invest in a time-limited offer, for example, offering a bonus or discount available before a set date.
+They may also promise tempting returns that sound too good to be true, for example, offer much better interest rates than those offered elsewhere.

-Martin Wheatley, the FCA’s chief executive, said that while the new pension flexibilities will offer people the freedom to make choices that suit their plans for retirement, this is exactly the time when people need to alert to the dangers of scammers offering opportunities that are too good to be true.
+Martin Wheatley, the FCA’s chief executive, said that while the new pension flexibilities will offer people the freedom to make choices that suit their plans for retirement, this is exactly the time when people need to be alert to the dangers of scammers offering opportunities that are too good to be true.

 “Any decision about your retirement is important, start off on the strongest footing by being ScamSmart.”

 If you are concerned that you may have been mis-sold an investment or fallen victim to a pension scam call TLW today to see what we can do to help.
 Even if the company who sold you the pension or investment is no longer trading or contactable we still may be able to help.